 Today, health actors are facing to several major problems: the reduction of overall expenditure on health systems, the growing need to improve the effectiveness of therapies, while respecting or improving the quality of life of patients during their treatments (reduction in the time taken to treat and inequalities in this treatment between territories).

 Predictive diagnostics of patient response to one of the therapies are one of the most effective solutions to meet these needs by helping physicians choose the most effective and appropriate treatment for each patient.

 The quality of life of the patient and the cost of the overall treatment (not just the molecule) in pancreatic cancer were evaluated in the US by a scientific team (Goldstein DA et al, Med Oncol 2016).
 This study described the monthly costs and overall treatment costs for gemcitabine, FOLFIRINOX and the combination gemcitabine plus nab-paclitaxel (named Abraxane® below).
 In addition to drug costs, the study includes administration costs and toxicity costs (including growth factor support, blood transfusion and hospitalizations for toxicities).
 Adverse event administration and management costs are based on Medicare reimbursement rates (a federally administered health insurance system for people over 60) for hospital and physician services.
 The study indicates that the choice of chemotherapy for pancreatic cancer should be based on the tolerance and efficacy of individualized treatment, depending on the patient’s condition.

 According to this US study, the monthly costs for Gemcitabine, FOLFIRINOX and Abraxane® are €1,200, €6,300 and €10,645 respectively.
 Therefore, the overall cost of treatment for the same treatment based on a median PFS is 4 392 € / patient for gemcitabine, 40.324 € / patient for folfirinox and 58.554 € / patient for Abraxane®.

-Compared to first-line treatment with Abraxane® or Folfirinox without patient stratification, the use of GemciTest® in the decision-making process results in a 35% reduction in overall healthcare costs, while optimizing the overall well-being of the patient.
+Compared to first-line treatment with Abraxane® or FOLFIRINOX without patient stratification, the use of GemciTest® in the decision-making process is able to reduce overall healthcare costs by 35%, while optimizing the overall well-being of the patient.

-i) facilitate decision-making by guiding the clinician towards the choice of optimal therapy,
+– Facilitate decision making by guiding the clinician towards the choice of optimal therapy;